joshgoebel/keyszer/README.md

 Configures the timing behavior of various aspects of the keymapper.

-- `multipurpose` - The number of seconds before a held multi-purpose key is assumed to be a modifier (evne in the absense of other keys).
+- `multipurpose` - The number of seconds before a held multi-purpose key is assumed to be a modifier (evne in the absence of other keys).
 - `suspend` - The number of seconds modifiers are "suspended" and withheld from the output waiting to see whether if they are part of a combo or if they may be the actual intended output.